YasserHassan03/RISCV-CPU/personal statements/James.md

 # Introduction
-The sections which I was responsible for was the program counter and the RAM load/store modules.
+The sections which I were responsible for were the program counter, the RAM load/store modules and some pipelining.

-However, due to the highly interconnected nature of the project with the need for inputs and outputs in my module being from other sections like (ALU, Control etc), I often collaborated with other members of the team to ensure that the naming of wires etc was standard and that the modules would interct with each other in the required way.
+However, due to the highly interconnected nature of the project with the need for inputs and outputs in my module being from other sections like (ALU, Control etc), I often collaborated with other [members of the team](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-32/graphs/contributors) to ensure that the naming of wires etc was standard and that the modules would interact with each other in the required way.

 # [Program Counter](b32b3fddf4aad91a5fe431548dc000da9c4b4f72)